 9. PLAY-OFF ELIGIBILITY

 All players must have credit for two team matches (must be separate dates) during the season to be eligible for USTA Atlanta league Play-offs & City Finals.
 A win by forfeit counts toward a player’s eligibility, but may only be counted for one of the two matches.
 Playing twice is not permitted in the playoffs or City Finals.
-To be eligible to participate in the Georgia STATE CHAMPIONSHIPS, all players must have credit for three team matches (must be separate dates).
+To be eligible to participate in the Georgia STATE CHAMPIONSHIPS, all players must have credit for two team matches (must be separate dates).
 A win by forfeit DOES NOT count towards a player's eligibility.

 10. TEAM CAPTAINS